Plus-Size Snow Pants For Hitting The Slopes This Winter

 Sizes Available: Up to 4X

 With over 22 reviews and 4.3 out of 5 stars, it's no wonder these snow pants from Target's in-house brand All In Motion are a hit.
 While they're only available in black, the intentional design makes up for that.
 The amazing price is also an added bonus.
+“I just finished shoveling after our first snow fall for the season,” wrote reviewer kk10.
+“I decided to go up a size to ensure they would fit over my pants and allow a sweatshirt to be tucked in.
+They kept me warm shoveling for 45 minutes in 25° F.”

 With over 22 reviews and 4.3 out of 5 stars, it's no wonder these snow pants from Target's in-house brand All In Motion are a hit.
 While they're only available in black, the intentional design makes up for that.
 The amazing price is also an added bonus.
+“I just finished shoveling after our first snow fall for the season,” wrote reviewer kk10.
+“I decided to go up a size to ensure they would fit over my pants and allow a sweatshirt to be tucked in.
+They kept me warm shoveling for 45 minutes in 25° F.”

 Zeroxposur Plus-Size Sienna Snow Pants, $80